Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 In contrast to absorption, refers to the process in which light passes through a material without being significantly absorbed or scattered.
 When light is transmitted through a material, it can travel in a straight line or be bent, depending on the properties of the material and the angle of incidence.

-One classic example of transmission is the behavior of light passing through a clear glass window.
+One classic example of is the behavior of light passing through a clear glass window.
 The transparent nature of the glass allows most of the light to pass through it, creating a clear view of the world outside.
 This ability to transmit light while maintaining clarity makes glass a valuable material in architecture, optics, and many other fields.

 In addition to transparent materials like glass, certain substances exhibit selective transmission, allowing only specific wavelengths of light to pass through.
 This phenomenon is exploited in various technologies, such as optical filters and laser systems, where precise control over the of light is essential.